rtmtree/fantastic5-chain-cosmos-sdk/readme.md

 fantasfived query fantasfive show-mw-info
 ```

-This should return something like this:
+This should return:

 ```
 MwInfo:
   nextId: "1"
 ```

-Which means that the current Matchweek Id is 1.
+Which means that the current Matchweek is 1.

 #### Create a Team to participate in the Matchweek